 - 1.1 In March 2021, the Government published a new strategy to improve bus services in England, outside of London Bus Back Better.
 The strategy sets out the Government's vision and opportunity to deliver better bus services for passengers.
 Essentially this would be more frequent, more reliable, easier to understand and use, better coordinated and cheaper bus services.
-Local transport authorities will be given more powers to improve bus networks in their area. - 1.2 The Council is required to establish an Enhanced Partnership with bus operators to deliver these goals by March 2022.
-Failure to do so will result in withdrawal of discretionary streams of government funding for bus services to the Council and local bus operators, and also impact on government funding other local transport schemes. - 1.3 The bus is seen in the strategy as a key tool in 'Levelling Up.'
+Local transport authorities will be given more powers to improve bus networks in their area. - 1.2 The Council established an Enhanced Partnership with bus operators to deliver these goals, which came into effect in April 2022.
+This should safeguard discretionary streams of government funding for bus services to the Council and local bus operators, and also government funding for other local transport schemes. - 1.3 The bus is seen in the strategy as a key tool in 'Levelling Up.'
 In the West Berkshire context this would include enhanced frequencies on many services, new bus links introduced including the use of demand-responsive transport, simplified fares and the extension of inter-operator ticketing, more environmentally-friendly buses, and improved marketing of bus services to wider audiences. - 1.4 This Bus Service Improvement Plan will be refreshed each year, and progress against the targets it contains will be reported on at least every six months.
-It should be noted that most of the ambitions included within this document will require additional funding, either as one-off investments, start-up costs, or an ongoing commitment.
-The national bus strategy is backed by £3bn of new funding.
+It should be noted that most of the ambitions included within this document will require additional funding, either as one-off investments, start-up costs, or an ongoing commitment. - 1.5 The West Berkshire Partnership was fortunate to be allocated almost £2.6m in funding for its Bus Service Improvement Plan (BSIP) in April 2022, although this has yet to be released by the Department for Transport (DfT) and therefore few schemes are able to progress.